Western Australia Treasurer Colin Barnett

 “Today’s $286 Million surplus will ensure the State Government can focus on ensuring services are delivered efficiently, effectively and fairly across the State.”
 Premier Barnett said.

-“This is a great result for all West Australians and I would like to specifically welcome today’s announcement of major projects and improved service delivery for the Wheatbelt region.”
+“This is a great result for all West Australians and I would like to specifically welcome today’s announcement of major projects and improved service delivery for the Pilbara region.”

-“This ongoing level of support for important initiatives in the Wheatbelt region highlights the Liberal-National Government’s commitment to ensuring the benefits and opportunities of a strong economy are shared throughout Western Australia.”
-Premier Barnett said.
+“This ongoing level of support for important initiatives in the Pilbara region highlights the Liberal-National Government’s commitment to ensuring the benefits and opportunities of a strong economy are shared throughout Western Australia.”

-Regional Development Minister Brendon Grylls said the Government had budgeted $896.8 Million into developing regional Western Australia under the Liberal-National Government Royalties for Regions program for 2010-11.
+Regional Development Minister Brendon Grylls said the State Government had budgeted $896.8 Million into developing regional Western Australia under the Liberal-National Government’s Royalties for Regions program for 2010-11.

 Royalties for Regions is funded by the equivalent of 25 % of WA’s mining and on-shore petroleum royalty revenue, comprising three key funds the Country Local Government Fund; the Regional Community Services Fund; and the Regional Infrastructure and Headworks Fund.